 Use this command to begin a quick-access tour.
-From the host computer, the tour must have already been loaded using the load quick-access tour command discussed in the previous section.
-This command will begin the loaded tour each time the command is sent until another quick-access tour is loaded or until the V1422 is rebooted.
+From the host computer, the tour must have already been loaded using the load quick-access tour command.
+This command will begin the loaded tour each time the command is sent until another quick-access tour is loaded or the V1466 is rebooted.